 SentinelOne Singularity™ Control empowers enterprises with best-of-breed cyber security and native-suite features.
 It helps teams manage attack surfaces and enables them with granular, location-aware network flow controls with native firewall controls for Windows, macOS, and Linux.
 Users can control any Bluetooth, USB, or Bluetooth Low Energy device on Windows and Mac to reduce physical attack surfaces.
 You can control both in-and-outbound API network traffic and Identify any rogue endpoints that are not yet protected.
 Remove the uncertainty of compliance by discovering deployment gaps in your network.

-Singularity™ Endpoint offers superior visibility and enterprise-wide prevention, detection, and response across entire attack surfaces.
+Singularity™ Endpoint Security offers superior visibility and enterprise-wide prevention, detection, and response across entire attack surfaces.
 It secures your endpoints, servers, and mobile devices.
 You will be able to automatically identify and protect unmanaged, network-connected endpoints that are known to introduce new risks.
 Remediate and roll back endpoints with a single click, reduce mean times to respond, and accelerate investigations.
 Gather and correlate telemetry across your endpoints for holistic context into a threat using Storylines.

 If you are looking for a complete API endpoint security solution, try Singularity™ Complete.